Three Slaps: Writing

 The episode was inspired by the Hart family murders in which Jennifer Hart and her wife, Sarah, murdered their six adopted children and themselves by driving the family's sport utility vehicle off a cliff in Mendocino County, California.
 Loquareeous reenacts several key moments from Devonte Hart's life, who was trying to get help and escape with his siblings, shortly before they were murdered by the adoptive parents.
 While Devonte's body was never found, he is presumed dead.
 Unlike the real-life crime, where all the children were murdered, Three Slaps concludes with the children getting out alive and the white couple dead.

+An initial sequence where the main character danced upon learning he would go on a trip to see a film was inspired by a video from a school in Atlanta; in the video, several students at Ron Clark Academy danced in celebration upon learning they would see a film.

 Reception

 Viewers

 The episode was watched by 0.310 million viewers, earning a 0.1 in the 18-49 rating demographics on the Nielson ratings scale.
 This means that 0.1 percent of all households with televisions watched the episode.
 This was a 44% decrease from the previous episode, which was watched by 0.553 million viewers with a 0.3 in the 18-49 demographics.